huda-ahmed-elsayed/huda-ahmed-elsayed/README.md

 ## About Me

-QA & Business Analyst based in **Alexandria, Egypt**, passionate about bridging the gap between technical testing and business requirements.
+QA & Business Analyst, passionate about bridging the gap between technical testing and business requirements.
 I specialize in building automated test frameworks, analyzing system behavior, and translating complex processes into clear, actionable documentation.

 - 🔍 Focused on **test automation**, **API testing**, and **defect lifecycle management**
 - 📊 Experienced in **data analysis**, **BI reporting**, and **requirements engineering**